 |Doctors warn over application of suntan lotion

-We should use suntan lotion correctly or risk sunburn or skin damage.
-Much of the northern hemisphere is suffering record-breaking heat and deadly heatwaves.
-Japan has declared its heatwave a natural disaster.
-Doctors say people are getting less than half the protection from the sun than they think.
-We should use lotion with the highest sun protection factor (SPF) possible.
-An SPF of 15 is insufficient to block the sun's harmful UV rays.
-Researchers say we need to use SPF 30 or 50 to make sure we are protected.
+Doctors are warning people to use suntan lotion correctly or risk serious burns or skin damage.
+The warning comes as much of the northern hemisphere swelters in record-breaking and deadly heatwaves.
+Japan has declared its heatwave a natural disaster as at least 80 people have died from heat-related conditions.
+The doctors say people are getting less than half the protection from the sun than they think.
+Their advice is to use lotion with the highest sun protection factor (SPF) possible.
+Many people wrongly believe SPF 15 is sufficient to block the sun's harmful UV rays.
+However, researchers say people need to use SPF 30 or 50 to make sure they are protected.

-The doctors highlighted another problem – we do not use enough suntan lotion.
-We are skimping on how much we put on.
-A professor said most people put too little on and do not spread it on at-risk areas of the skin.
-Most people only get 40 per cent of the expected protection from SPF 50 lotion because they apply it too thinly.
-We need at least six teaspoons to cover our body.
-We need more than half a teaspoon for our face, neck and ears.
-Many people forget to put lotion on their ears.
-These are too often exposed to the sun and can burn easily.
+The doctors highlighted another problem related to our use of suntan lotion – we do not use enough of it.
+Apparently, we are skimping on how much lotion we apply to our skin.
+Professor Anthony Young said most people apply lotion too thinly and often do not spread it on areas of the skin that are at risk.
+He said most people only get 40 per cent of the expected protection from SPF 50 lotion because they are applying it too thinly.
+People need to apply at least six teaspoons (36g) to cover their body.
+Doctors say we need to use more than half a teaspoon to cover the face, neck and ears.
+They warned us not to forget to put lotion on our ears, which we often neglect and are particularly prone to burning.